Disability Air Travel Information for Seniors and Disabled

 Travel by air for people with health issues, handicaps, disabilities or special needs, can be challenging.
 The following air travel tips will help make your flight and trip, whether domestic or international, easier, cheaper and safer.

 When making your travel reservations, request any carts, wheelchair services or any other transportation you'll need.
 Fully describe your limitations and needs.
-Get your airline ticket and boarding pass well ahead of time so you don't have to wait in any lines.
-You'll be able to arrange travel at a discount, get better travel deals, and avoid last minute travel headaches.
+Get your airline ticket and boarding pass well ahead of time, so you don't have to wait in any lines.
+You'll be able to arrange travel discounts, get better travel deals, and avoid last-minute travel headaches.

 Talk with your airline representative or travel agent regarding the type of restrooms that are on the airplane.
 Call your airport and find out as much information as possible about the restrooms and handicapped parking at the airport.

-- Think about what seat arrangement will work best for you needs.
+- Think about what seat arrangement will work best for your needs.
 Would an aisle seat make it more convenient to get to the restroom?
 You'll want to avoid sitting in the emergency exit row.
-The passengers in this row may be asked to help others in an emergency situation.
+The passengers in this row may be asked to help others in an emergency.

 - Always keep in mind what you can do easily and without assistance, as well as situations that would require help.

 - Can you transfer to seats by yourself?
-Will you need a transfer board or assistance from airline staff
+Will you require a transfer board or assistance from airline staff?

 - Consider hiring a travel nurse if you have serious health or medical issues.
 There are traveling nurses networks.

-- Make sure to mention to your travel agent or airline representative any assisting devices you may need or already have like canes and crutches.
-Do you need a slow pace or are you a slow walker
+- Make sure to mention to your travel agent or airline representative any assisting devices you may need or already have, like canes and crutches.
+Do you require a slow pace, or are you a slow walker?

 - If you will be traveling through different time zones, how will jet lag affect your situation